DFE-Digital/sts-plan-technology-for-your-school/src/Dfe.PlanTech.Infrastructure.ServiceBus/README.md

 Project that handles concrete implementation of connection/usage of an Azure Service Bus.

-Currently used for saving CMS data in our DB.
+Currently used for recieving CMS updates from contentful and invalidating the relevant cache items.
 For more information check out our [Contentful documentation](/docs/cms/README.md)

 ## Setup